April 2 – November 22, 2024

 Cost of the program:

 Coady Institute ensures that participants working with marginalized communities around the world have access to its courses.
 This is made possible through the provision of bursaries that are funded by many individual and institutional donors.
-After bursary, the remaining cost of the program is $5,000 CAD.
-Accepted participants will be responsible for paying the balance of $5,000 CAD before the designated deadline.
+Participants receive a bursary worth $15,000, after bursary, the remaining cost of the program is $5,000 CAD.
+Accepted participants will be responsible for paying the balance of $5,000 CAD before the designated deadline of March 15, 2024.
 This includes tuition for all three modules, and room and board for the 10-week residency at Coady Institute on the campus of St. Francis Xavier University, Antigonish, Nova Scotia during Module 2.

 All travel related expenses including airfare and visa fees are the responsibility of the participant.
 Coady Institute will arrange and cover ground transportation costs between Halifax Stanfield International Airport and the Coady Institute.